Are you new to homeschooling? Here are four things you need to consider when beginning your homeschool:

-Just 1,990 days before, she fed directly from me, she bathed because daddy brought her to the foldable tub on the dresser, and she slept because I held her in my arms.
+And just 1,990 days before, she fed directly from me, she bathed because daddy brought her to the foldable tub on the dresser, and she slept because I held her in my arms.

 Her days of dependence were coming to a close.